(Part 3 of 3)

 "It's not going well when you avoid your parents for their safety, but you are overwhelmed with guilt because they feel abandoned."

-It's not going well when you put your toothbrush on the top shelf every time you use it, and just after tucking yourself into bed, you get up again to check, because you're not sure if you put your toothbrush on the top shelf.
-It's not good when you leave your coat and your shoes outside in the cold, or when you want to go and live in the storage space below your stairs to avoid spreading the virus that you may have encountered that day.
-It's not good when you are forced to distance yourself from your children when all you want to do is give them a big hug, and it's not good when you avoid your parents for their safety, but you are overwhelmed with guilt because they feel abandoned.
+It's not going well when you put your toothbrush on the top shelf every time you use it, and just after tucking yourself into bed, you get up again to check because you're not sure if you put your toothbrush on the top shelf.
+It's not good when you leave your coat and your shoes outside in the cold or when you want to go and live in the storage space below your stairs to avoid spreading the virus that you may have encountered that day.
+It's not good when you are forced to distance yourself from your children when all you want to do is give them a big hug, and it's not good when you avoid your parents for their safety but are overwhelmed with guilt because they feel abandoned.

 It's not going well...